eslint/eslint/docs/src/extend/custom-rules.md

         identifier: node.name
     }
 });
-{% endraw %}
 ```

 Note that leading and trailing whitespace is optional in message parameters.

-The node contains all of the information necessary to figure out the line and column number of the offending text as well the source text representing the node.
+The node contains all the information necessary to figure out the line and column number of the offending text as well the source text representing the node.

 ### `messageId`s